-The teaching programme for Geometry, Measurement and Statistics 1 is arranged into two strands, Geometry and Measurement, with a series of activity groups within each.
-Both include some early coverage of Statistics, in the form of simple data handling and recording in tables, and opportunities to create pictoarams.
+The teaching programme for Geometry, Measurement and Statistics 4 is arranged into two strands, Geometry and Measurement, with a series of activity groups within each.
+Both include coverage of statistics, in the form of data recording, presentation and interpretation.

-The long-term plan on page 17 of the Geometry, Measurement and Statistics 1 Teaching Resource Handbook shows the recommended order of the activity groups.
+The long-term plan on page 17 of the Geometry,Measurement and Statistics 4 Teaching Resource Handbook shows the recommended order of the activity groups.
 It has been carefully designed to scaffold children's understanding, so that they are able to meet the challenges of each new idea.
-For example, children would not be expected to distinguish a 'clockwise' from an 'anticlockwise' turn before having recall of how a clock's hands move.
+For instance, children would not be expected to learn about the 24-hour digital clock without being able to tell the time to the nearest minute using the 12-hour digital clock.

-It should be noted that this structure has been designed together with the progression of the Numicon Number, Pattern and Calculating 1 teaching programme.
-The long-term plan included on the Numicon Planning and Assessment Support contains suggestions for integrating the Geometry, Measurement and Statistics 1 activity groups with those from the Number, Pattern and Calculating 1 Teaching Resource Handbook.
+It should be noted that this structure has been designed together with the progression of the Numicon Number, Pattern and Calculating 4 teaching programme.
+The long-term plan included on the Numicon Planning and Assessment Support contains suggestions for integrating the Geometry, Measurement and Statistics 4 activity groups with those from the Number, Pattern and Calculating 4 Teaching Resource Handbook.

-The medium-term plan on pages 18-22 of the Geometry, Measurement and Statistics 1 Teaching Resource Handbook gives expected coverage over the course of the year and also lists the activities and learning opportunities for each group.
+The medium-term plan on pages 18-23 of the Geometry, Measurement and Statistics 4 Teaching Resource Handbook gives expected coverage over the course of the year and also lists the activities and learning opportunities for each group.